nashville-software-school/clinic/README.md

 Also look at your terminal window that is running the tests and make sure that the `Person has been tested` test is passing.

+> 1 out of 3 Test Suites should be passing.

 Once you have it working, test 5 people in the `main.js` module.

 **THEN PUSH YOUR CODE TO GITHUB**